Buttonupd/Explore/README.md

 A user is given the power to check whether the currency they require its' services is supported in the application, or not. <br/>
 The short codes are:
 * help - Help Menu
 * rn -   Run the application
-* ex - log into exit
+* ex -   Exit out of the application

 ## User Stories
 As a user I would like: